5 Day Croatia Itinerary Ideas: Try One Of These Routes

 Pula sits on the southern end of the Istrian Peninsula.
 This coastal city has a lot going for it — and it’s been a strategic location for various civilizations since prehistory.
 Romans, Ostrogoths, and even World War II forces stationed here have all left their mark.

-Most impressive of all is the Roman amphitheater, set right in the center of time, that was constructed between 27 BC and 68 AD.
+Most impressive of all is the Roman amphitheater, set right in the center of the city, that was constructed between 27 BC and 68 AD.
 It’s one of the largest Roman arenas still standing today.

 Korcula